 A grade of Incomplete indicates satisfactory work, but all course requirements were not met.
 An incomplete grade will be given only when unusual circumstances beyond the student's control prevent him/her from completing the work of a particular course.
 Incompletes must be requested and approved prior to the end of the term/quarter in which the course is taken.
-All incomplete grades must be completed within two (2) weeks of the end of the course for which an incomplete grade was granted.
+After two weeks the student will be awarded a final grade.